rix133/ormPlot/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have re-examined the vignette:
+In this version I have re-examined the vignette error and hopefully resolved the issue.
+The issue seemed to be in having only the default method for forestplot and missing the method for class rms.summary.

-* fixed spelling errors in the vignette
-* Have replaced the function call ´forestplot´ with a equivalent S3 method to fix the reason for the CRAN WARNING: "Error: Vignette re-building failed."
-However, I have been unable to reproduce this error on any of the environments listed under Test  environments, so it is also possible that it was a false positive warning.

-I have changed the LICENSE file to comply with CRAN requirements.
+However, I have been unable to reproduce this error on any of the environments listed under Test environments, so it is also possible that I still misunderstood the problem.
+Therefore, I also changed the function calls in the vignette to call the method explicitly.

 ## Test environments
 * local windows 7 install, R 3.5.3